Tips On Moving To Milwaukee, WI: Ultimate Relocation Guide

-Here’s a breakdown of getting around the city:
+Here’s a breakdown of what it’s like getting around the city:

 If you want to have a car…

 Milwaukee is super accessible by car.
-Due to well-planned and maintained roads and two interstates, travel is easy (for an urban area).
+Due to its well-planned and maintained roads and two interstates, travel is easy for Milwaukeeans.

-The average commute time is 22 minutes, which is the THIRD LOWEST of all America’s metro areas.
-By comparison, Atlanta is more than a half hour!
+The average commute time is 22 minutes, which is the THIRD LOWEST of America’s metro areas.
+By comparison, Atlanta is more than a half-hour!

 Below are some of the major choke points throughout metropolitan Milwaukee:

 - The Marquette Interchange (I-94 and I-43 downtown)

 - The Stadium Interchange (U.S. 41 and I-94, 5 miles west of downtown)

 - The Zoo Interchange (I-894 and I-94, 8 miles west of downtown)

 - The Hale Interchange (I-894 and I-43, 11 miles southwest of downtown)